 Today's pedalling takes you through the rolling hills of the Valle d'Itria where the air is perfumed with wild mint and herbs.
 Stop off in the little towns of Putignano and Noci, and view their characteristic whitewashed houses and narrow alleyways.
 It's then off to unique Alberobello and its plethora of trulli houses, the architectural symbol of the region.
 On arrival you'll be met by one of the staff, who will show you to your own private trullo house.

-Spend today roaming around the historic centre, navigating your way through narrow streets, kitsch souvenir shops and tasting local delicacies.
-Or maybe visit the Museo del Territorio to discover the history of this unique UNESCO World Heritage Site.
-Alternatively, a circular cycle route (45km/28.5mi - route notes provided) takes you deep into the Itria Valley to visit stunning Locorotondo, with wonderful panoramic views across the Itria Valley.
-Continue on to Martina Franca, a must-see town given its marvellously intact historic centre, beautiful Baroque architecture, and stunning palazzi.
+Explore the narrow streets and kitsch souvenir shops, or visit the Museo del Territorio.
+Alternatively, cycle into the Itria Valley to visit stunning Locorotondo, with its panoramic views across the valley.
+Continue on to Martina Franca, with its beautiful Baroque architechture and stunning palazzi.

 You'll spend this morning cycling along beautiful undulating country lanes lined with weathered stone walls, before enjoying a long downhill run with panoramic views of the Adriatic coastline and the lower fertile plains.
 This incredible descent will bring you down towards Capitolo and finishes through a patchwork of almond orchards, olive groves, vineyards and gloriously coloured fields of fresh tomatoes and peppers.

-Today you could just relax by the hotel's pool, or cycle to the nearby beach.
-For the more energetic, a circular cycle ride (48km/30mi - route notes provided) takes you to charming Ostuni whose whitewashed arches and houses are neatly piled like sugar cubes on hills rich in olive groves and vineyards!
+Relax by the hotel's pool, or cycle to the nearby beach.
+For the more energetic, ride to charming Ostuni whose whitewashed houses are neatly piled on hills rich in olive groves and vineyards.